-Relevance – This year’s Super Bowl was the best indication of how ubiquitous hashtag use has become to brands at all levels.
-Hashtags were used in 58% of all commercials, up from 7% just two years ago, while the use of URLs, Facebook or Twitter tags had all declined significantly.
+Relevance – Last year’s Super Bowl was the best indication of how ubiquitous hashtag use has become to brands at all levels.
+Hashtags were used in 78% of all commercials, up from 7% just three years ago, while the use of URLs, Facebook or Twitter tags had all declined significantly.
 Hashtags are a one stop shopping solution to referencing your message across all platforms simultaneously.

 Universality – Hashtags are now recognized by Twitter, Facebook, Instagram, Google +, Youtube and Vine.
 The importance of horizontal messaging is now more important than ever.
 Demographics for all of these platforms can vary dramatically – Twitter use is exploding with the over fifty crowd while Vine dominates with everyone under the age of twenty-five.
 Hashtags provide a way to create connections between groups – with your restaurant being the center of the conversation.
 Engagement and Viral reach can be multiplied exponentially.

 Of course, as with any of these platforms and social marketing tools there is just a big a potential for misuse and self-defeating excess.
 Incorrectly executed hashtags can just as easily marginalize your message – or even make it the subject of ridicule.

 #Do’s and #Don’ts